-We at Sports Network Int'l always seem to get numerous telephone calls each Fall from highly concerned people connected with youth football programs planning to attend some generic post-season football event, usually held during the Thanksgiving Weekend.
-The problem is, they have not registered to attend OUR football competition!
-Websites often make events seem huge and impressive.
-They may even feature pictures of famous people that attended their event (usually one time only!) but often the reality of what you receive in the weeks or months leading up to the event can be quite disappointing.
+We at Sports Network Int'l get telephone calls each Fall from highly concerned programs planning to attend post-season football event they found on the internet and they hope we can help.
+They can't get through to the competition, number has been disconneted, etc. The problem is, they have not registered to attend OUR football competition and we have no connection to these pop up event!
+Websites often make events seem huge and impressive but often the reality of what you receive in the weeks or months leading up to the event can be quite disappointing.
 The event is usually much smaller than purported (usually due to the number of teams that just fail to show up!) or have other huge issues that jeopardize the ability to have a safe and enjoyable experience (NOTE: to best keep this from happening, read the NYFC FAQ thoroughly!).

 Often each Fall, as these events draw near, SNI generally "cuts-off" registrations in late October to ensure a manageable, smooth competition field.
 However, because of these huge issues that teams seem to face every year (non-refundable bus & plane tickets, hotel reservation deposits paid, etc.), we often will EXTENDED our LATE ENTRY DEADLINE FOR AT LEAST a few more weeks for teams stuck in a true emergency situation..
 We have done this for teams who believed they were attending the NYFC and really were not, OR they were thinking they are attending a football tournament in but now either cannot be sure the event includes their team or they are just plain afraid to come to town and face a situation they feel is hopelessly disorganized.

-Therefore, if your team wishes to attend an event that has been held for almost FORTY years and run by the nationally recognized leader in youth sports competitions by the United States government; an event played at 1st class facilities with the finest local game officials with special training in youth football; if you want to play in an event where the players on every team are checked and verified before & during each game to ensure no local players magically "slip" into the games, then the National Youth Football Championships may just be worth the phone call for your football and/or cheer organization...
+Therefore, if your team wishes to attend an event that has been held for almost FIFTY years and run by the nationally recognized leader in youth sports competitions by the United States government; an event played at 1st class facilities with the finest local game officials with special training in youth football; if you want to play in an event where the players on every team are checked and verified before & during each game to ensure no local players magically "slip" into the games, where your paperwork and finances are paid in advance AND SO ARE THE TEAMS YOU WILL PLAY (so nobody no-shows), then the National Youth Football Championships may just be worth the phone call for your football and/or cheer organization...

 Regardless of what you do or where you go, we as always wish you good luck, good health and a positive, memorable experience.
 And mostly, thanks to all of you for what you do for these kids.
 The lessons they learn playing youth football in any solid, well coached program will carry with them long after their playing days are behind them.